UN agency: Third of Sudan's population faces hunger crisis | Law-Order

 Living conditions rapidly deteriorated across cash-strapped Sudan since an October military coup sent an already fragile economy into free-fall, with the Russian invasion of Ukraine compounding the economic pain.

-Funding levels fall short of meeting humanitarian needs in Sudan, where 40 per cent of the population is expected to slip into food insecurity by September, the report said.
+Funding levels fall short of meeting humanitarian needs in Sudan, where 40% of the population is expected to slip into food insecurity by September, the report said.

 ''We must act now to avoid increasing hunger levels and to save the lives of those already affected,” Rowe said.